mxagar/eda_fe_summary/README.md

   - `sklearn.impute.SimpleImputer`: we define what is a missing value and specify a strategy for imputing it, e.g., repleace with the mean.
   - `sklearn.impute.IterativeImputer`: features with missing values are modelled with the other features, e.g., a regression model is built to predict the missing values.
 - [Categorical Variable Encoding](https://scikit-learn.org/stable/modules/preprocessing.html#preprocessing-categorical-features)
-  - `sklearn.preprocessing.OneHotEncoder`: dummy variables of all levels (except one) in a categorical variable are created, i.e., a binary variable for each category-level.
+  - `sklearn.preprocessing.OneHotEncoder`: dummy variables of all levels (except one) in a categorical variable are created, i.e., a binary variable for each category-level. **The advantage of this again the pandas `get_dummies()` is that OneHotEncoder returns a sparse matrix, which is much more memory efficient in datasets with many features.**
   - `sklearn.preprocessing.OrdinalEncoder`: string variables are converted into ordered integers; however, be careful, because these cannot be used in scikit-learn if they do not really represent continuous variables... if that is not the case, try the `OneHotEncoder` instead.
 - [Scalers](https://scikit-learn.org/stable/modules/preprocessing.html#preprocessing-scaler)
   - `sklearn.preprocessing.MinMaxScaler`: data mapped to the min-max range